avinara/merge-hotel-data/README.md

 10. `amenities` - this was split into two. general and rooms. we have defined a map lookup in the config.json for general and room amenities.
 The data procured is looked up in the config and segregated to the corresponding bucket.
 11. `images` - all three buckets (site, amenities, room) were procured , merged and presented
 12. `boooking_conditions` - the boooking_conditions param with the longest length among the suppliers was chosen

+### Performance Optimization Scope

+1. Cache
+The API performance can be brought up by implementing a caching strategy.

+2. Pagination
+As the dataset grows, there is a high chance that the API performance will deterioriate hence paginating the response will be helpful

+3. Rate Limiting
+The API can be exposed through an API Gateway.
+This can facilitate features like IP whitelisting, Rate limiting and DDOS attack prevention.
+This could prevent the API to be used by the right personnel.